nss-day-cohort-43-csharp/CLI-Porter-3000/README.md

 For our POC, we will build a command line app in C# and save our data in SQL Server.

+## Contributors
+Faith Magras
+Braxton Shoop
+Abdurehman Kassa

+## Getting Started
+cd into your workspace
+type git clone and pasta the repo into the terminal cd into file make a repo on your github type git remote rm origin pasta your repo origin into the the terminal to check that you changed the remote origin type in git remote -v and the remote origin should be the same repo origin you just pasted type git push -u origin master type dotnet run to run the program you will be presented with a menu and you can follow that menu to checkout the different parts of the program

 ## Client Specifications
 ### Main Menu Header - 1
 As the application user, I would like to see a pleasant greeting when I start the application because I like pleasant greetings.